How we monitor private sector housing conditions

 - prosecuting landlords

-Our officers use their enforcement powers to make landlords improve any property that presents a serious health and safety risk to tenants.
+Our officers use their enforcement powers to make landlords address any issue that causes a serious health and safety risk to tenants.

-We use intelligence from a number of sources to identify HMO properties that are poorly managed or in disrepair and take all complaints extremely seriously.
+We take all complaints seriously and use intelligence from several sources to identify properties that are poorly managed or in disrepair.

-Anyone who controls or manages an HMO property who does not have a licence, and is not exempt, may be prosecuted.
+Anyone who controls or manages a property without an appropriate licence, and is not exempt, may be prosecuted.
 On conviction, this offence carries unlimited fines.

-In addition, if there are any significant breach of licence conditions, or repeated complaints about the property or its maintenance, we will take action.
+If there are any significant breaches of licence conditions, or repeated complaints about the property or its maintenance, we will take action.
 This may lead to a licence being revoked and prosecution.

-HMO landlords have a duty to tackle anti-social behaviour as set out in Section 9 of their HMO licence conditions.
-Our private sector housing anti-social behaviour team continue to enforce these conditions.
+All landlords have a duty to tackle anti-social behaviour as set out in their licence conditions.
+Our private sector housing anti-social behaviour team enforce these conditions.